intelligentplant/codeless-hackathon-resource/resources/oga-dataset-explained.md

-# Getting started on the North Brae Dataset
+# Getting Started on the North Brae Dataset

 The North Brae data set covers measurements (flow, pressure, temperature, etc..) related to 34 subsea wells that were operational between 12 Apr 1988 – 31 Dec 2019.